Pagesixgroup/avcommand/posts/extron-rs232-commands.md

 | Cable Type | Straight-through |
 | Terminator | CR (0x0D) |

-**Note:** Extron responds with CR+LF after each command.
-Some newer products support higher baud rates — check your specific model.
-The 9600 8N1 default works across the entire product line.

 ---

 ## SIS Command Format

 Extron SIS commands are plain ASCII with a carriage return terminator.
-No special header or framing bytes required.

-Format: Command + CR

 The device responds with a status message followed by CR+LF.
 If an invalid command is sent, Extron returns an error code like E01 (invalid input number) or E13 (invalid command).

 ---